 As soon as he got in the car he posted his results in Facebook, and then started thinking about the next credential he could take, the Risk Management Professional exam.
 He sees instant applicable value for these courses in the real world.
-“In the work that I do now for a defense contractor, we’re trying to include Agile into the military and government culture,” he said.
+“In the work that I do now for a defence contractor, we’re trying to include Agile into the military and government culture,” he said.
 “They’re willing to try these types of techniques.
-I love the challenge of trying to apply things that I know work very well in the commercial world to a world that’s, let’s be honest, is not usually known for quick iterative releases.”
+I love the challenge of trying to apply things that I know work very well in the commercial world to a world that, let’s be honest, is not usually known for quick iterative releases.”

 Overall, Felix felt that his study plan combined with practice exams and real world experience helped him prepare, despite his poor classroom course.
 “It is really important to get a good teacher along with good content,” he said.
 The Agile PrepCast would have been great for him.
 “For me it meant a lot of studying but I am so excited to have it and be able to use these kinds of skills and techniques in my current job and in the other future endeavours.”